1. Power supply requirements for desktop PCs

 The power supply is a very important component.
-An inferior quality power supply may cause your PC to reboot if it cannot cope with sudden spikes in demand while you're using Lumion (and other demanding 3D applications).
+An inferior quality power supply or too low Wattage may cause your desktop PC to reboot if it cannot cope with sudden spikes or transient spikes in demand while you are using Lumion and other demanding 3D applications.

-The power supply should ideally be marked as Gold-rated 80+ or Titanium-rated 80+, which means that it is very efficient and can maintain a steady current in spite of fluctuating demand.
+The power supply should ideally be marked as Gold-rated 80+, Platinum-rated 80+, or Titanium-rated 80+.
+That means it is very efficient and can maintain a steady current in spite of fluctuating demand.

-2. Which power supply will you need for some common graphics cards?
+2. Which power supply do you need for common desktop PC graphics cards?

-Here's an overview of the power supplies you need for high-end NVIDIA GTX graphics cards:
+Here's an overview of the power supplies you need for various graphics cards:

 - Bitfenix Whisper M Series 750W "80 Plus Gold"